 Member of the British Comparative Literature Association (BCLA), 2013-

 Member of the International Association for the Study of Irish Literatures (IASIL), 2013-

 “‘Two Tunes’: confluent Irish and Caribbean settler-colonial worlds, in Elizabeth Bowen’s The Last September (1929) and Jean Rhys’s Voyage in the Dark (1934)”, in Caribbean Irish Connections, ed. by Alison Donnell and others (Cave Hill: University of West Indies).
 Peer-reviewed, and in press.

 |Thesis title||Positioned Histories, Confluent Worlds: Four Comparative Case Studies of Irish and Caribbean Novels in English, 1929- 1963

 Supervisor: Peter Hulme

-|Additional information|| Other interests: Structuralism, post- structuralism and deconstruction; Marxist literary criticism; new historicism and cultural materialism; Shakespeare in text and performance; the nineteenth-century novel; the poetry of Patrick Kavanagh (1904- 1967).
+Other interests: Post-colonial studies, Irish Studies, Caribbean Studies, close reading skills, Structuralism and semiotics, post- structuralism and deconstruction; Marxist literary criticism; new historicism and cultural materialism; Shakespeare in text and performance; the nineteenth-century novel; the poetry of Patrick Kavanagh (1904- 1967).